Island of Chance

 * David Bauer gives an convincing performance as Dr. Charles Krayford.

-* The blue screen scenes with the jeep looks quite false.
+* The blue screen scenes with the jeep look quite false.
 (0:46)

 Robert S. Baker: <<But by the